MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-guide-for-office-for-mac.md

 - [Overview of activation for Office for Mac](overview-of-activation-for-office-for-mac.md)

-In addition to this guide, other information is available to help admins with Office for Mac deployments, including the following:
+In addition to this guide, other information is available to help admins with Office for Mac deployments, including the following sites:

 - [System requirements for Office](https://products.office.com/office-resources), for installation requirements, such as supported operating systems.

 - [Office for Mac](https://products.office.com/mac), for purchasing information.

-- [Office Help & Training](https://support.office.com), for help on how to use Office for Mac.
+- [Office Help & Training](https://support.microsoft.com/office), for help on how to use Office for Mac.